yavuztas/yavuztas.github.io/_drafts/SPRING-CERTIFICATE-EXAM-NOTES.markdown

 16. About JdbcTemplate:
  * *RowMapper*: result set parsing when needed to map each row into a custom object
  * *RowCallbackHandler*: result set parsing without returning a result to the JdbcTemplate caller
- * *ResultSetExtractor*: for result set parsing and merging rows into a single object
+ * *ResultSetExtractor*: for result set parsing and merging all rows into a single object

 17. About transaction:
  * *<tx:jta-transaction-manager />*